Stay in your home. Stay in your job. Earn your JD primarily online.

 "The flexible Hybrid JD program is the ONLY program that makes it possible for me to fulfill my Active-Duty obligations and pursue a JD from an ABA-accredited school.
 Because of the demands of military life, not even a part-time JD program would allow me the flexibility to continue law school from anywhere in the world.
 UNH Franklin Pierce’s program offers a combination of asynchronous classes, synchronous evening classes, and minimal in-person requirements that accommodate even my busiest work schedule."

 UNH Franklin Pierce School of Law seeks students who can successfully complete the required work and who will contribute to the law school community and society.
 Admission to UNH Franklin Pierce will be guided by the school’s Mission and Values and a whole-person review of each application, including ability and aptitude, demonstration of academic success, relevant experience that addresses the school’s mission or areas of excellence, leadership, diversity, moral character, community service, and other qualitative personal attributes.
 UNH Franklin Pierce values diverse opinions, backgrounds, and perspectives.
 This enrichment within the classroom and community is core to the educational experience.
-UNH Franklin Pierce does not discriminate on the basis of sex, age, race, color, religion, ethnicity, gender identity or expression, disability, marital, military, or veteran status, national origin, or sexual orientation.
+UNH Franklin Pierce does not discriminate on the basis of race, color, religion, sex, age, national origin, sexual orientation, gender, disability, genetic information, military status, veteran status, marital status, or protective hairstyles.